 Facial tics are uncontrollable spasms in the face, such as rapid eye blinking or nose scrunching.
 They may also be called mimic spasms.
 Although facial tics are usually involuntary, they may be suppressed temporarily.

 A number of different disorders can cause facial tics.
-They most often occur in children, but they can affect adults as well.
+They occur most often in children, but they can affect adults as well.
 Tics are much more common in boys than in girls.

 Facial tics usually don’t indicate a serious medical condition, and most children outgrow them within a few months.

 Facial tics are a symptom of several different disorders.
 The severity and frequency of the tics can help determine which disorder is causing them.

 Transient tic disorder is diagnosed when facial tics last for a short period of time.
 They may occur nearly every day for more than a month but less than a year.
 They generally resolve without any treatment.
 This disorder is most common in children and is believed to be a mild form of Tourette’s syndrome.